How Arowhon Supports

 - Masculinity in camp culture and how it affects us

-- Boys Circles + training to lead Boys Circles
+- Sharing Circles + training to lead Sharing Circles

-Counsellors who work with adolescent boys do workshops on building positive masculinity.
-The core questions we ask male staff are: What kind of community shall we create among the boys here?
+Counsellors who work with adolescents do workshops on creating inclusive environments that support diversity and build positive masculinity.
+The core questions we ask our staff are: What kind of community shall we create for the boys here?
 How will we lead them there?

 Adolescent boys also reflect on masculinity in opening and closing ceremonies.
 The core questions we ask the boys are: What kind of man do you want to be?
-What kind of community shall we create in our boys’ sections?
+What kind of community shall we create in our male sections and beyond?
+How can you participate in doing this?